An awesome collection of motorcycles and memorabilia from 1900 to the present.

 The National Motorcycle Museum houses in excess of 800 motorcycles and memorabilia relating to motorcycles from 1900 to the present, including a large collection of Australian speedway.

-The Museum is privately owned and operated by the Kelleher family and friends of the museum.
-The Museum building is purpose built and has over 2,600 square meters of floor space!
+The museum is privately owned and operated by the Kelleher family and friends of the museum.
+The museum is purpose built and has over 2,600 square metres of floor space.
 With ample parking for bus and coaches groups are always welcome.